 Just like any haircut, the best ones are created by a hair artist who understands shape, structure, geometric design and what their client wants.
 Just the kind of stylist you’ll find at Lily Jackson Hair & Make Up!

 What does the impact of having thick strands do to a haircut?

-Asian people who have thick hair strands as part of the makeup of the hair require a blunt haircut.
-A typical mistake hairdressers make is to thin out the hair.
-This will just tend to make it fly-away and difficult to manage.
-However, cutting blunt texture can help this hair move and take shape while lightening the weight-load on the haircut and enabling the shape and design to emerge.
-The thing we’ve noticed is that most stylists dont know how to cut weight out of the hair without thinning it too much or losing the bluntness of the style.
+People of an Asian cultural background with thick hair strands require an expert blunt haircutting technique.
+Our Asian Hair experts understand the importance of being able to cut and style bluntly into Asian hair.
+A typical mistake hairdressers make is to thin out the hair using crazy layering techniques.
+This will just tend to make Asian Hair fly away and be difficult to manage.
+However, a blunt cut can give Asian hair better movement and shape while lightening the weight of the haircut and enabling the shape and design to emerge.
+We’ve noticed that many stylists, including hairdressers at Asian Hair Salons, do not know how to cut the weight out of the hair without thinning it too much or losing the sharpness of the style.

-So many of our clients with Asian hair are delighted that finally someone understands how to create a beautiful hairstyle for them.
+Our clients with Asian hair are delighted that someone finally understands how to create a beautiful hairstyle for them.

 Caring for Asian hair

 - Have regular haircuts with a professional stylist.
 Strong styles, even long ones, eventually lose their shape.
 So, take your stylist’s recommendations on how soon they’d like to see you back for a haircut.

 - Ensure you use a good cleansing shampoo, and always shampoo twice.
 The first wash only removes the first layer of hair product and environmental pollution.
 The second wash cleanses the hair and scalp more deeply.

 - Use a moisturising conditioner on medium to long hair each time you wash your hair, concentrating on mid-lengths and ends.
 The extra cuticle layer needs and can take a lot of nourishment.